digital-blueprint/dispatch-app/README.md

 ## "dbp-dispatch" slots

 These are common slots for the app-shell.
 You can find the documentation of these slots in the [app-shell documentation](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/main/packages/app-shell).
-For the app specific slots take a look at the [greenlight activities](https://github.com/digital-blueprint/dispatch-app/tree/main/src).
+For the app specific slots take a look at the [dispatch activities](https://github.com/digital-blueprint/dispatch-app/tree/main/src).